PJIBEC Terms and Conditions

 Jury

-The international jury will consist of:
+The international jury is tbc.

 The Jury’s decision is final and no further discussion or correspondence can be entered into.